openziti-terraform-modules/terraform-lke-ziti/README.md

     Furthermore, you need to select your remote workspace to only save state and not run the plan remotely.
     ![](images/tf-cloud-execution-mode.png)

-## Run Terraform
+## Apply the LKE Terraform Plan

+This first TF plan creates the LKE cluster and installs an OpenZiti Controller and Console with a Let's Encrypt certificate.

-1. In `terraform.tfvars`, specify the Linode size and count, etc., e.g.,
+1. In `./plan-10-lke/terraform.tfvars`, specify the Linode size and count, etc., e.g.,

     ```hcl
     label = "my-ziti-cluster"